Jacksonville State University: Campus events

 In February 2006, Jacksonville State University was named the "winner" of the Foundation for Individual Rights in Education (FIRE) Speech Code of the Month.
 At the time, FIRE called the University Code of Conduct "illegally overbroad."
 They considered the code to be in violation of the First Amendment of the Constitution which protects offensive speech.
 The policy has since been changed.

-In 2001, placekicker Ashley Martin became the first woman to score in an NCAA football game, kicking three extra points in the Gamecocks' 72–10 victory over Cumberland University.

 Athletics

 Jacksonville State's athletics teams are nicknamed the Gamecocks.
-Through the 2020–21 school year, JSU is a member of the Ohio Valley Conference in Division I FCS (Football Championship Subdivision) in football, formerly I-AA, of the NCAA.
-The university's football team gained national attention in 2001 when junior (3rd-year) placekicker Ashley Martin became the first female football player to score a point in a Division I game tallying 3 points against Cumberland University.

-On July 1, 2021, JSU will move to the ASUN Conference, a league in which it had been a member from 1995 to 2003.
-The ASUN does not currently sponsor football, but has announced plans to launch a football league in the near future.
-Until that time, JSU will be a de facto associate member of the Western Athletic Conference, competing in a football partnership between the two leagues officially branded as the ASUN–WAC Challenge.

 The school fields varsity teams in 14 sports: baseball, men's and women's basketball, cross country, football, men's and women's golf, rifle, women's soccer, softball, men's and women's tennis, women's track and field, and volleyball.
-The football team plays in 25,000-seat Burgess-Snow Field.
+The football team plays in the 22,500-seat AmFirst Stadium.
 The men's and women's basketball and volleyball teams play in Pete Mathews Coliseum.

 Prior to the 1993–94 academic year, Jacksonville State competed in NCAA Division II athletics, winning national championships in men's basketball (1985), baseball (1990 and 1991), football (1992) and gymnastics (1984 and 1985).

+On July 1, 2021, Jax State moved to the Division I ASUN Conference, of which it had been a member from 1995 to 2003.
+The ASUN did not sponsor football, although it announced plans to launch a football league in the near future.
+Until that time, Jax State was a de facto associate member of the Western Athletic Conference, competing in a football partnership between the two conferences officially branded as the ASUN–WAC Challenge.

+The school's football team garnered attention in 2001 when junior (3rd-year) placekicker Ashley Martin became the first female football player to score a point in a Division I game, kicking for 3 points against Cumberland University.